Last Updated on December 25, 2023

 It has no body.
 The dens of the axis sits where a body of a typical vertebra is.

-The transverse atlantal ligament [it holds dens against anterior arch] divides its vertebral canal into anterior 1/3 and posterior 2/3 .
-Anterior portion is occupied by dens.
+The transverse atlantal ligament [it holds dens against the anterior arch] divides its vertebral canal into anterior 1/3 and posterior 2/3.
+The anterior portion is occupied by dens.

 It has the following important parts.

 Anterior tubercle is present on the anterior aspect of the anterior arch.
 It is the site of attachment of the anterior longitudinal ligament